openbsd/xenocara/lib/mesa/src/gallium/docs/source/screen.rst

 * ``PIPE_SHADER_CAP_SUPPORTED_IRS``: Supported representations of the
   program.
 It should be a mask of ``pipe_shader_ir`` bits.
 * ``PIPE_SHADER_CAP_MAX_SHADER_IMAGES``: Maximum number of image units.
+* ``PIPE_SHADER_CAP_LOWER_IF_THRESHOLD``: IF and ELSE branches with a lower cost than this value should be lowered by the state tracker for better performance.
+This is a tunable for the GLSL compiler and the behavior is specific to the compiler.
+* ``PIPE_SHADER_CAP_TGSI_SKIP_MERGE_REGISTERS``: Whether the merge registers
+  TGSI pass is skipped.
+This might reduce code size and register pressure if the underlying driver has a real backend compiler.

 .. _pipe_compute_cap: